Cabana/Cabana.Share/README.md

 	},
 	'email': {
 		text: null,
-		/* Type standard body for email.
+		/* Standard body for email.
 Every [URL] will be replaced by window.location.href.
 Defaults to window.location.href */
 		subject: null,
 		/* Mail-subject.
+Defaults to document.title */
+	},
+	'linkedin': {
+		text: null,
+		/* Standard text for sharing.
+Defaults to meta[name='description'] content-attribute */
+		title: null
+		/* Title for sharing.
 Defaults to document.title */
 	}
 }
 ```